Tebro/albion-gsheet-serverless/README.md

 - Deploy `sls deploy`

-The install process will output the POST endpoints URL.
+The install process will output the POST endpoints URL and the api key (use as `x-api-key` http header).

 The types.ts file can be used for reference on correct data structure for JSON.